lmiguelmh/mnist-reader-lib/readme.txt

-MNIST digits database reader in C++.
+MNIST digits database reader in C++, it will write the digits as .PGM image files.
 Project for PUCP/mi/ml.
 Uses CLion, MAVEN NAR plugin and VS2015 Community Edition.

 INSTRUCTIONS FOR RUNNING THE READER
 Download and install VS2015 redistributable from https://www.microsoft.com/en-us/download/details.aspx?id=48145.
 This is not needed if you have VS2015 installed.